tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Writable: No protection.

+- Leaking: Firmware fills entire RAM with random data at startup to ensure that any rests of data that might have been present are wiped.

-- Reading externally: Firmware turns on a hardware assisted RAM address and data scrambling mechanisms.
-It makes it harder for an outside attacker to find assets generated by and stored in the RAM by applications.
+- Leaking: Firmware turns on a hardware assisted RAM address and data scrambling mechanism.
+This makes it harder for an outside attacker to find assets generated by and stored in the RAM by applications.
   Note that this mitigates an attack from outside the CPU, not from an exploit towards applications running on it.

+  The address and data scrambling is initiated with different randomness from the TRNG at each start of the firmware.

 ### Firmware mode